fbgallet/roam-extension-elapsed-time/README.md

 Easily **track the time spent on your activities and calculate the total time spent on them**, organized by categories and sub-categories (and so on), and see if predefined **limits or goals** are respected.
 Helps to implement **interstitial journaling**.

 Review total by day, week, month, quarter, year, or any given period of time.
+Visualize trends over time with the built-in **Time Dashboard**.

 see [changelog here](https://github.com/fbgallet/roam-extension-elapsed-time/blob/main/CHANGELOG.md)